AVENGERS #26-31 (1966): 1st Collector, Goliath

 …and Attuma kidnaps the team.

 For some reason, Scarlet Witch is in purple.
-That’s a typo.
+That’s an editing error.

 To escape, Cap tricks Attuma into showing off his control room.